Oops and Daisies

 The other best piece of advice I received?
 At the end of the day, at the end of all these renovations?
 Your house will be yours, all yours.
 You’re turning your house into your home.
 Once you’re done (because you eventually will be), it’s a feeling unlike anything else.

 It’s true.
 Now that the kids and I are officially in the house — my amazing husband stayed out at the ‘construction site’ with the dog — it feels incredible.
 We are home.
-It is ours.
-All ours.
+It is all ours.
 Even with a bunch of boxes still left unpacked, and some things still left to finish, I couldn’t be more thankful.

 What were some things you learned when you bought your first home?
 I’d love to hear from you!